MPI Logo

 Lipid diversity

-Cells contain tens of thousands different lipids with pleiotropic functions that we are only beginning to understand.
-Lipids provide structure to the cell and serve as energy source, but they also act as signaling molecules with hormone-like character, either by influencing membrane properties or interacting with biomolecules.
+Cells contain tens of thousands of different lipids with pleiotropic functions that we are only beginning to understand.
+Lipids provide structure and energy to the cell, but they also act as hormone-like signaling molecules, either by influencing membrane properties or by interacting with biomolecules.

 Pharmacological interest in lipids

-Bioactive lipids are involved in the initiation and progression of manifold diseases.
-Prostaglandins, for example, mediate the classical symptoms of inflammation, such as reddening, swelling, fever, and pain.
-While the number of studies ascribing physiological functions to specific lipid species is increasing, these encouraging insights are still contrasted by a large majority of lipids, whose bioactivities remain enigmatic.
-In light of this widely unexplored field, we expect strategies that specifically target lipid profiles to be of high therapeutic potential, not only in the context of inflammation.
+Bioactive lipids are involved in the initiation and progression of various diseases.
+Prostaglandins, for example, mediate the classical symptoms of inflammation, such as redness, swelling, fever, and pain.
+While the number of studies attributing physiological functions to specific lipid species is increasing, the vast majority of lipids remain enigmatic in their bioactivities.
+Given this largely unexplored field, we expect that strategies that specifically target lipid profiles will have high therapeutic potential, not only in the context of inflammation.

-How can lipid diversity be investigated?
+How to study lipid diversity?
 The key technology behind is mass spectrometric lipidomics.
-Our targeted lipidomics approach is based on ultraperformance liquid chromatography, differential ion mobility spectrometry and QTRAP tandem mass spectrometry and addresses more than 600 lipids from different classes, among them phospholipids, neutral lipids, fatty acids and lipid mediators.
+Our targeted lipidomics approach is based on ultraperformance liquid chromatography, differential ion mobility spectrometry and QTRAP tandem mass spectrometry and addresses more than 900 lipids from different classes, including (oxidized) phospholipids, neutral lipids, fatty acids and lipid mediators.
 To find an overview about the lipids in our portfolio click here.

 Lipid class